ray-bourne/mini-hovercraft-project/README.md

 **ENGR110: Engineering Orientation & Ethics | Northern Caribbean University | April 2022**

-A small-scale, hand-sized hovercraft designed and built from scratch, demonstrating air-cushion lift and horizontal thrust propulsion — engineered end-to-end from concept sketches through a formal design comparison to a working physical prototype.
+A small-scale, hand-sized hovercraft designed and built from scratch, demonstrating air-cushion lift and horizontal thrust propulsion engineered end-to-end from concept sketches through a formal design comparison to a working physical prototype.

 ## Project Goal
 Design and build a working hovercraft model capable of propelling itself horizontally across a distance of 4+ yards, using a single propulsion system to generate both lift (air cushion) and thrust (forward movement), built to a **$50 budget** and simple, accessible materials.

 ## Engineering Design Process
-Two candidate designs were drafted in **AutoCAD**, then evaluated against a formal weighted criteria matrix before selecting a final design — a structured engineering decision process rather than just building the first idea:
+Two candidate designs were drafted in **AutoCAD**, then evaluated against a formal weighted criteria matrix before selecting a final design: a structured engineering decision process rather than just building the first idea:

 | Criteria | Max Score | Design 1 | Design 2 (Selected) |
 |---|---|---|---|